Report of the statutory auditor

 to the General Meeting of Geberit AG

-We have audited the consolidated financial statements of Geberit AG and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 31 December 2021 and the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Geberit AG (the Company), which comprise the balance sheet as at 31 December 2022, and the income statement, and notes to the financial statements, including a summary of significant accounting policies.

 Basis for opinion